bitnami/charts/bitnami/spark/README.md

 It can be set both at the same time with the same ConfigMap or using two ConfigMaps.
 Also, you can provide in the ConfigMap a `spark-defaults.conf` file.
 You can use both files without the other.

+### Using custom metrics configuration

+To use a custom metrics.properties a ConfigMap should be created with the `metrics.properties` file inside the ConfigMap.
+The ConfigMap name must be provided at deployment time, to set the configuration on the master and workers use: `metrics.metricsConfigMap=configMapName`

 ### Submit an application